bkhalil3/SpeziTemplateApplication/README.md

 ## Enhancements and Features Added

-This fork of the Spezi Template Application introduces the following key enhancements:
+This fork of the Spezi Template Application introduces the following enhancements:

 ### **1. Health Data Check Task**
 - A new task called `Health Data Check` has been added to the Scheduler.